geerlingguy/ansible-vagrant-examples/elk/README.md

   4. Open a shell prompt (Terminal app on a Mac) and cd into the folder containing the `Vagrantfile`
   5. 5.
 Run the following command to install the necessary Ansible roles for this profile: `$ ansible-galaxy install -r requirements.txt`

-Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create a new VM, install the base box, and configure it.
+Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create both new VMs and configure them.

-Once the new VM is up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into it via SSH if you'd like by typing in `vagrant ssh`.
+Once the VMs are up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into either one via SSH if you'd like by typing in `vagrant ssh [name]` (either `logs` for the ELK server, or `webs` for the Nginx server).
 Otherwise, the next steps are below.

 ### Setting up your hosts file

-You need to modify your host machine's hosts file (Mac/Linux: `/etc/hosts`; Windows: `%systemroot%\system32\drivers\etc\hosts`), adding the line below:
+You need to modify your host machine's hosts file (Mac/Linux: `/etc/hosts`; Windows: `%systemroot%\system32\drivers\etc\hosts`), adding the lines below:

     192.168.9.90  logs
+    192.168.9.91  webs

-(Where `logs`) is the hostname you have configured in the `Vagrantfile`).
+(Where `logs`/`webs` is the hostname you have configured in the `Vagrantfile`).

-After that is configured, you could visit http://logs/ in a browser, and you'll see the Kibana dashboard.
+After that is configured, you could visit http://logs/ in a browser, and you'll see the Kibana dashboard, and you can visit http://webs/, and you'll see Nginx's default index page.
 Nice!

 If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.